 We plan to further strengthen relationships with our existing customers through improving our existing products to better meet their needs, increasing the performance/price ratio advantage of our products to differentiate ourselves from our competitors, as well as providing high quality before and after sales customer services.
 We also plan to create and strengthen our customer relationships through joint development of new products specifically for their vehicles.
 Once their vehicles are bundled with our engines, it is costly and time-consuming for our customers to replace us with other engine suppliers.
-We have established a joint venture with our major customer Dongfeng to manufacture engines and further align our strategic interests.
+We have established a joint venture with our major customer Dongfeng to manufacture engines for their vehicles.
+We expect such joint venture arrangement to create steady demand for our engines and further align our strategic interests.
 We also plan to attract new customers by promoting our products through various media platforms and participating in international and domestic conferences that we believe can broaden our customer base.
 In addition, through engine sales or vehicle sales of our customers, we may expand into overseas markets, including Southeast Asia, the Middle East, South America and certain African countries, which have increasing demand for alternative fuels and environment friendly hybrid engines.
 We expect to further leverage our relationship with our